Lhfcws/YaH3C-mini-osx/README.md

         yah3c list

-7. If you wake OSX up from sleep, the network maybe disconnected and you want to reconnect. (not supported)
+7. If you wake OSX up from sleep, the network maybe disconnected and you want to reconnect.

         # yah3c restart